Samsung/Universum/doc/github_actions.rst

 <https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts>`_, but it is not possible to
 retrieve only one file from such artifact.
 This leads to the following limitations:

-    - links to artifacts can only be retrieved after artifact creation (which happens after `Universum` run)
+    - links to GitHub Actions artifacts can only be retrieved after actual artifact creation (which happens after `Universum` run)
     - links to single artifact files cannot be provided at all

 This is the reason the ``report_artifacts`` key can not be processed correctly and shouldn't be set in configuration.